yzhao062/anomaly-detection-resources/README.rst

 `Scikit-learn Novelty and Outlier Detection <http://scikit-learn.org/stable/modules/outlier_detection.html>`_.
 It supports some popular algorithms like LOF, Isolation Forest and One-class SVM

 `Python Outlier Detection (PyOD) <https://github.com/yzhao062/Pyod>`_\ : PyOD is a comprehensive and scalable Python toolkit for detecting outlying objects in multivariate data.
-It includes more than 20 detection algorithms, including deep learning and outlier ensembles.
+It contains more than 20 detection algorithms, including emerging deep learning models and outlier ensembles.

 3.2.
 Matlab
 ^^^^^^^^^^^